pfsense/docs/source/packages/package-manager.rst

 -----------------------

-The **Available Packages** tab displays only those packages which are available to install on a given platform and pfSense version.
+The **Available Packages** tab displays only those packages which are available to install on a given platform and pfSense software version.
 For example, a full install has all packages available, while a NanoBSD/embedded install only has packages which have been tested and known to work on that platform.
 Categories are displayed as additional sub-tabs to make browsing specific types of packages simpler.

 To install a package, find it in the list and click |fa-plus| **Install** at the